A client asked me, “What would you do if your ex is playing mind games?”

 5) Walk away

-Mind games players have one and only one motive, and that is to advance their needs, goals, interests or agenda at the expense of the person being played.
+Mind games players have one and only one motivation and that is to advance their own agenda.
+Thy don’t care if it is at the expense of the person being played.
 Most people are intuitive enough to realize when and how they’re being played and walk away, but even where the mind games “succeed”, the relationship will become troubled over time.

 Someone who takes advantage of you and exploits your greatest fears, weaknesses and vulnerabilities does not “value you” (even if they tell you over and over that they love you).
 Your decision to enter or continue a relationship with someone who is into mind games (the game playing can at times offer some kind of “excitement” and edge to the relationship) should be weighed against the long term effects of the mind game playing – especially if you give in to the “head games” and the other person learns that playing mind games with you works.